zinnydigits/tdi-datascience-2024/week-5/README.md

 ### 2. Reading and Slicing Datasets
 a.
 Write a Python function to read data from a CSV file into a list of dictionaries, where each dictionary represents a row in the file.
-Limit the data read to the first 20 rows.
+Limit the data read to the first 20 rows. <br>
 b.
-Given a dataset loaded into a list of dictionaries with keys Name, Age, Salary, and Department, write a Python code snippet to:
+Given a dataset loaded into a list of dictionaries with keys Name, Age, Salary, and Department, write a Python code snippet to:<br>
-•	Slice the dataset to get all employees with a salary above average salary.
+- Slice the dataset to get all employees with a salary above average salary.
-•	Extract only the Name and Department fields from each dictionary.
-The output should be sorted by name in ascending order.
+- Extract only the Name and Department fields from each dictionary. <br>The output should be sorted by name in ascending order.

 ### 3. Integrating Classes with Dataset Operations
 **a.
-Create Employee Objects from CSV:**
+Create Employee Objects from CSV:**<br>
 i.
 Write a function using the Employee class that reads employee data from a CSV file.
-For each row in the CSV, create an employee object and store these objects in a list.
+For each row in the CSV, create an employee object and store these objects in a list. <br>
 **b.
-Answer the Following Questions:**
+Answer the Following Questions:**<br>
-**Filter by Age:**
+**Filter by Age:**<br>
 i.
-How many employees are over 30 years old?
+How many employees are over 30 years old?  <br>
 ii.
-Which employees are younger than 25 years?
+Which employees are younger than 25 years?  <br>
 iii.
-List the employees who are between 28 and 35 years old.
+List the employees who are between 28 and 35 years old.  <br>
 iv.
-Who are the employees that are exactly 40 years old?
+Who are the employees that are exactly 40 years old? <br>
-**Filter by Salary:**
+**Filter by Salary:**<br>
 v.
-Which employees have a salary higher than ₦1,500,000 per month?
+Which employees have a salary higher than ₦1,500,000 per month?  <br>
 vi.
-Can you find the employees earning less than ₦800,000 per month?
+Can you find the employees earning less than ₦800,000 per month?  <br>
 vii.
-List the employees whose salaries are between ₦1,000,000 and ₦2,000,000 per month.
+List the employees whose salaries are between ₦1,000,000 and ₦2,000,000 per month.  <br>
 viii.
-Who earns exactly ₦1,200,000 per month?
+Who earns exactly ₦1,200,000 per month?<br>
-**Combined Filters:**
+**Combined Filters:**<br>
 ix.
-Which employees over 30 years old earn more than ₦1,500,000 per month?
+Which employees over 30 years old earn more than ₦1,500,000 per month?  <br>
 x.
-Can you list the employees who are under 35, earn between ₦1,000,000 and ₦2,000,000 per month, and work in the Sales department?
+Can you list the employees who are under 35, earn between ₦1,000,000 and ₦2,000,000 per month, and work in the Sales department?<br>
-**Filter by Department and Position:** xi.
-Who are the employees working in the Engineering department?
+**Filter by Department and Position:**<br>
+xi.
+Who are the employees working in the Engineering department?  <br>
 xii.
-List the employees who hold the title of Manager.
+List the employees who hold the title of Manager.  <br>
 xiii.
 Which employees are Managers in the Finance department?

 ## SUBMISSION MODE